bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/syllabus.md

      * Time to budget: 2 hours

-  2. **Attend the 3 weekly meetings.** Come to class, work with your peers, and get your questions answered.
-The pace of the in-class presentation will be fast since everyone will be familiar with the content.
+  2. **Attend the 3 weekly meetings.** Come to class, listen to in-depth presentation, get your questions answered and work with your peers.
+The pace of thelectures  will be fast since everyone will be somewhat  familiar with the content.
 This will leave more time to work on problems!
 Answers to the lab will be posted at the end of the lab.

      * Time to budget: 4.5 hours.

-  3. **Review material and take the weekly quiz.** Review  the week's material, including lecture notes, slides, the lab problems and their solutions; use the self-study quizzes and the study questions to help evaluate your understanding.
+  3. Work on the current **assignment**.
+There will be a weekly assignment.
 Drop in to office hours to get your questions answered.

+      * Time to budget: 2 hours.

+  4. **Review material and take the weekly quiz.** Review  the week's material, including lecture notes, slides, the lab problems and their solutions; use the self-study quizzes and the study questions to help evaluate your understanding.
 When you are ready, take the weekly quiz.

      * Time to budget: 2-3 hours.

-  4. Work on the current **assignment**.
-There will be a weekly assignment.

-      * Time to budget: 2 hours.

 ### Work and Grading Policy

 The work for the class, throughout the semester, consists of:

-- __Pre-checks:__  There are a total of  12 pre-checks (approx. one per week).
+- __Pre-checks:__  There are a total of  approx. 12 pre-checks (approx. one per week).
 These checks are very easy, open books, unlimited time, 3 attempts; their goal is simply to help you stay on track (preview the notes before coming to class every week).

 -  __Labs:__ There are a total of  14 labs (one every week).
 The weekly lab consist of a problem set focused on the topics discussed that week.
 The lab problems are meant to be finished in class, during the designated lab time,  working with a small group.
 Labs are **not** graded.
+However if you want solutions, you'll first need to send your work (the work won't be graded for correctness, but it needs to show effort).
     -  Don't be surprised if you'll find that most of your learning occurs while you work on the lab with your peers!

 - __Quizzes:__ There are a total of 14 quizzes (one per week).
-The quizzes are administered via Blackboard/Gradescope, and are  a combination of multiple-choice and short answer questions.
+The quizzes are administered at this time via Blackboard (though the plan is to move them to Gradescope in the future), and are  a combination of multiple-choice and short answer questions.
 Expect them to be short and focused on the specific topic discussed that week.
 Some of these quizzes will be in class, others will be take home.

-- __Assignments:__ There are a total of 10-13 assignments throughout the semester (approx. one every week).
+- __Assignments:__ There are a total of 10-14 assignments throughout the semester (approx. one every week).
 Each assignment consists of O(1)  problems for which you will be asked to come up with efficient algorithms.
 Expect the problems in the assignments to be hard, but fun.

-- Exams: There are no exams.
+- Exams: There are no exams (other than the quizzes).

 The final grade will be computed based on the  pre-checks, quizzes and  assignments as follows:

 * Pre-checks:     5%
-* Quizzes:        60%  (14 quizzes, drop 1 lowest)
+* Quizzes:        60%  (all quizzes weighed equally, drop 1 lowest)
 * Assignments:    35%
 * Class engagement: tie breaker